 Note: Child Benefit continues for 20 weeks if a 16 or 17 year old leaves education or training.
 But, it only applies if they register with the armed services or a government-sponsored careers service.

 Child Benefit eligibility criteria changes if your child:

 The process for adoptions and fostering means you can apply for Child Benefit online as soon as any adopted child comes to live with you.
 There is no need to wait until the adoption procedures are complete.
-The child's nationality does not affect your claim for entitlement.
+The nationality of the child does not affect your claim for entitlement.

 You will still get Child Benefit if you foster a child.
 That is providing the local council is not paying towards their accommodation or maintenance.